paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-084-millennium-challenge.md

 <a id="section-7712"></a>
 ## § 7712.
 Annual report
-**(a) Report** Not later than March 31, 2005, and each March 31 thereafter, the President shall submit to Congress a report on the assistance provided under [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) during the prior fiscal year.
+**(a) Report** Not later than the third Friday of December of each year, the Chief Executive Officer shall submit a report to Congress describing the assistance provided pursuant to [section 7704 of this title](./chapter-084-millennium-challenge.md#section-7704) during the most recently concluded fiscal year.

 **(b) Contents** The report shall include the following: